danielcorin/blog/content/posts/2023/figuring-out-how-to-use-llms-in-production.md

     content: str
 ```

-Now, let construct a generic prompt parameterized on the schemas.
+Now, let's construct a generic prompt parameterized on the schemas.
-We're include the schema definition exactly as their object are defined in code.
+We include the schema definition exactly as their objects are defined in code.
 Our data input will be a JSON object in adherence with the request schema.

 ```text